 This is the most beautiful park I have ever been to.
 Hands down.

-It looks like it flew directly out of one of Monet's paintings and is filled with happy plants, storks, and peacocks.
-Please do not miss this park, and please don't make the same mistake that I did and only bring your film camera here.
+It looks like it flew directly out of one of Monet's paintings and is filled with huge willows, storks, and peacocks.
+Take a boat ride too if you'd like!

 2: Sondermarken Park / Cisterns

 This park is right next to Frederiksberg Park and worth walking over to afterwards.
-This park is calm and nice but the coolest part about it is the Cisterns, a crazy underground space filled with water and interactive exhibitions.
-Hope you aren't easily spooked!
+The coolest part about it is the Cisterns, a crazy underground space filled with water and interactive exhibitions.

 3: Assistens Cemetery